silverbios/cs-mikrotik-bouncer-alt/README.md

 ### TODO

+- maybe mkdocs + gh pages?

 - double check if there is an error after adding address, then if we try to update fw rule to new list:
   - if change to new list then it may be truncated ( missing entries)
   - if we keep to old list or dont add new list, then things can expire

 - periodically ask MikroTik for `ip firewall address-list count-only` and make metric from it?
-- add grafana dashboard
-- k8s manifests

 - [ko local](https://ko.build/configuration/)
   or `docker run -p 2112:2112 $(ko build ./cmd/app)` etc
-- maybe mkdocs + gh pages?

 - panic on no route to host in docker-compose up :D